smguru/pragmagrid.github.io/_posts/2016-08-22-hackathon-pragma31-topic1.md

          rocks list host vm  (check that VM info is setup in the rocks database) rocks start host vm HOSTNAME   (start VM and its installation)

+     Then start virtual maanger with :

+		 virt-manger

+     In the virt-manager GUI window double click on the icon that represents your host name.
+This will open a new GUI window  and you can start installation similar to what you did for the physical frontend.
+     Choose all the rolls you did for the physical frontend except "kvm".

+     After the installation is complete you can ssh to your virtual frontend.

 <h4><span class="strongword">4.
 Install and configure Open vSwitch on Rocks frontend </span></h4>
    * Follow instructions on [Installing Rocks6.2 cluster with Open vSwitch Roll][2] You will be able to execute the instructions for the physical frontend.